 Offer: Earn 100,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That’s $1,500 in travel when you redeem through Chase Ultimate Rewards®.

 What’s great: A huge 100,000 point introductory offer with really valuable points.

 If you want a lot of points and travel value fast, it’s hard to beat the Chase Sapphire Reserve, with 100,000 bonus points to start.

 The Sapphire Reserve also comes with an automatic $300 travel credit each year.
 Just pay for travel with your card, and up to $300 worth will be credited back to your account each year.
 It’s automatic, and includes things like airfare, tolls, parking, cruises, and hotels.

-Offer: Earn 20,000 bonus miles when you spend $1,000 on purchases in the first 90 days — that’s enough to redeem for a $200 travel statement credit
+Offer: Earn 20,000 bonus points when you spend $1,000 on purchases in the first 90 days — that’s enough to redeem for a $200 travel statement credit.

-What’s great: Real Chip + PIN capability, and no foreign fees.
+What’s great: Chip + PIN capability, and no foreign fees.